The-Apiary/buzz/README.md

 ## Fixes

 - [ ] Move podcast rss parsing code out of instance methods into class methods
-- [ ] JS Episode and QueuedEpisode should share info (changing one's duration should change the others)
+- [x] JS Episode and QueuedEpisode should share info (changing one's duration should change the others)
+- [x] What does Ember's RESTful adapter expect in response to a delete request?